-This article outlines the steps to track conversions with several common registration confirmation processes.
+This article outlines the steps to track conversions with several common registration confirmation processes for Feathr customers who are not using/cannot use Google Tag Manager.

 Conversion tracking is crucial to understanding the value of your Feathr ad campaigns.
 It enables you to draw a direct path between your marketing efforts and increased registration, membership, sponsorship, and anything else you sell or promote to your audience.